Getting started

 tok0 init

-This auto-detects every supported AI tool on your machine and installs the right hook, rules file, or AGENTS.md entry.
-You’ll see something like:
+This finds every supported AI tool on your machine and installs the right hook, rules file, or AGENTS.md entry:

 ✓ claude-code → ~/.claude/settings.json (PreToolUse hook)